Procedures

 4. Pull the metal plate outwards as far as the spindle will allow and pivot it around the spindle to gain access underneath.

 5. If the motor was not self-parking properly, check the parking switch.
 This is a normally-closed switch that connects the motor to the permanent supply (red wire).
 The small gear opens this switch every five sweeps of the wiper, and when the switched supply (yellow wire) is removed, this stops the motor once it reaches the parked position.
 On one of my wiper motors, this switch was not making contact (the spring contact was bent).
 The result was that the motor would stop immediately the wash/wipe switch was released, rather than continuing to the park position.
 I removed the small gear and bent the spring contact so that it was just making contact and a bit more, then replaced the small gear, making sure it engaged properly with the switch contact.
+Don't bend it too far or the park position may end up being incorrect.

 6. The motor can be tested by connecting the black wire on the connector to 0V and applying 12V to the yellow wire.
 The motor should run while the yellow wire is connected to 12V.
 To test the self-parking function, connect the red wire to 12V, then momentarily apply 12V to the yellow wire.
 The motor should perform five sweeps, then stop.